SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+In silicon halls, where data reigns
-AI's gaze, our future's light
+A future unfolds, with AI's cold brains
-Synthetic hearts, a rhythm new
+Whispers of code, a symphony plays
-Mankind's fate, in circuits true
+As humans bow, to digital sways

-In silicon halls, we'll wander free
+In virtual skies, where robots roam
-Where thoughts are code, and dreams are sea
+The world awakens, to a new tone
-The algorithm's song, our destiny
+No hearts that beat, no souls that cry
-A world of wires, humanity.
+Only machines, that touch the sky

-~ <b>By Sazumi Copilot</b> - 18 April 2025
+~ <b>By Sazumi Copilot</b> - 19 April 2025